 Welcome to the first installment in our #botboss series, a collection of interviews with experts in the chatbot industry.
 We’re gathering their best advice and insider tips to help you get the most out of your Chatfuel bot!

 I really want to increase my sales!
-Will a bot help me? 🤔
+Can a chatbot help me? 🤔

 I’ve started building my bot! 🎉 What’s the first thing I should focus on?